nomorehumor/portfolio-website/src/content/main/brief.md

 <br/>

-Currently working in Berlin as an intern software developer at <a href="https://www.jetbrains.com" target="_blank" class="underline decoration-1">JetBrains</a> and working on my Master's thesis.
+Currently working in Berlin as an intern software developer at <a href="https://www.jetbrains.com" target="_blank" class="underline decoration-1">JetBrains</a> and writing my Master's thesis.